 A: I have handled over 100 trials of which I have tried to a jury over 85.

 - How many years has the actual attorney that will represent you been practicing?

-A: I have been practicing over nine years and have handled upwards of 1,000 criminal cases on my own.
+A: I have been practicing since 2004 and have handled upwards of 1,000 criminal cases on my own.
 I have tried over 85 cases to a jury.
 I have litigated criminal matters ranging from misdemeanors to complex felony cases throughout Arizona.
 I have represented clients in juvenile court, misdemeanor and superior courts, federal court, forfeiture proceedings, administrative board hearings, MVD hearings, Rule 11 competency hearings and appellate courts.
 I have successfully represented numerous professionals governed by licensing authorities and boards that include doctors, dentists, psychologists, chiropractors, nurses, teachers, realtors, airline pilots, commercial truck drivers, as well as professional athletes in criminal matters.